ksinha49/ai-services-lambda/services/rag-ingestion/README.md

 New JSON files uploaded under `TextDocPrefix` automatically trigger this state machine.
 The bucket name and prefix are provided as stack parameters.

+Each chunk produced by `text-chunk-lambda` includes the originating `file_guid` and `file_name`.
+Downstream services can use these fields to retrieve or filter content for a specific document.

 ## Environment variables

 The Lambdas read configuration from AWS Systems Manager Parameter Store or environment variables: